dima-paryshkov/elt_m3_ipc_queue/README.md

 `<word>` it's any symbol(s) or number.
 This option mean last message.

+If you launch so `./msg1Client`, client send and receive regular message.

-For instance, if you launch so `./msg1Client 1` or `./msg1Client lastmsg` client send message with pid = -1 and it'll be last message, server finish work.
+If you launch so `./msg1Client 1` or `./msg1Client lastmsg` client send message with pid = -1 and it'll be last message, server finish work.